gnomengineer/ArchLinuxInstallation/README.md

 #### PULSEAUDIO

 in order to use the package "pavucontrol" you need to start the pulseaudio server.
-If it does not start automatically insert `pulseaudio --start` (without " ) into your ~/.xinitrc file before your window manager command *Note: If you plan to use moc as your music player I do not recommend using pulseaudio!*
+If it does not start automatically insert `pulseaudio --start` into your ~/.xinitrc file before your window manager command

+*Note: If you plan to use moc as your music player I do not recommend using pulseaudio!*